RobKlock/RobKlock/README.md

 ### Hello! 👋

-My name is Rob and I am the ML Lead software engineer at @aristco.
+My name is Rob and I am a software engineer at Arist, a YC S20 company.
 I am studying Computer Science at Oberlin College and graduating in Spring 2021.

 📫 [Connect with me on LinkedIn!](https://www.linkedin.com/in/robert-klock)